JDrit/Wiki-Racing/README.md

 	'/path' but everything gets redirected to /path as well.
 The server handles 404 and 500 errors.
 It uses a templates system to help display the path to the user.
 It imports the methods from pathFinder.py.

+- backend.py:
+	The code that runs in the backend of the site.
+When an attempt to find a path fails, it is given to the backend and given 10 minutes to find the path.
+The backend uses threading to allow for multiple paths to be searched for at the same time.
+When there are no failed attempts to search for, it generates some by looking at commonly used start and end locations.

 - pathViewer.tpl:
 	The template file used for the bottle server.
 It displays the result from the give input